Get Hired! Produce A Stunning Video Resume like a ProMayleen Meñez

 3. Choose a well-lighted, quiet area to shoot.

 Pick a plain background like white or a solid color.
 Choose the brightest part of your house with no visual distractions and background noise.
 Shooting outdoors may look creative, but it may not necessarily look professional, and it will be harder to manage background noise and other distractions.
 Besides, you need the employer to focus on you and what you say, not the lovely scenery or a distracting background behind you.

 4. Prepare the things you need for Your Video Resume.

 A good smartphone with 10 megapixels or more and that can shoot in 1080p video can be used.
 If you shoot in a quiet room, you may not have to use a microphone.
 Even if you don’t have an external microphone, you can use your regular earphones and position the mouthpiece underneath your collar.

 You can also place a good set of headphones near you, just outside the camera’s view, to act as a microphone.
 Wearing your earphones or headphones may not look professional, which is what we are trying to achieve with your video resume.

 The best shot to use is either a medium shot (at the stomach to two inches above the head) or a medium close-up shot (around your chest up to a couple of inches above your head).
 The camera’s angle needs to be at eye level.
 High-angle shots make you look inferior, and low-angle shots make you look superior.
 So stick with eye-level shots that make it look more natural and conversational.
 Use a tripod as well, or place the smartphone or camera on a stable surface.

-Avoid wearing busy colours and prints.
-Use white or black if you are using a solid background, and use a solid-coloured top if your background is white or black.
-Putting a little pop of colour won’t hurt.
+Avoid wearing busy colors and prints.
+Use white or black if you are using a solid background, and use a solid-colored top if your background is white or black.
+Putting a little pop of color won’t hurt.